 While much of the GDPR requirements focus on the processes and procedures for acquiring, utilizing and handling personal data that is ‘lawful and fair’, the cybersecurity dimension is absolutely critical in order to prove that you have ensured ‘appropriate security and confidentiality of the personal data’.

 With the right sort of consistent, unified, cross-functional approach, GDPR can act as a great driver for the entire organization to move to treating data processing in a transparent and accountable fashion.

 With our expertise and experience in Cyber Security industry at ISOAH, we are offering our services to make the compliance procedures much less challenging by reducing complexity, time and cost and adding considerable value.

 Whether you are an SME or a multinational, our GDPR services will be customized according to your needs.
 We can help you with variety of best practice solutions, evaluating your GDPR compliance position and developing a remediation roadmap through to implementing a suitable GDPR compliance framework.

 In any organization, your workforce is the last line of defense.
 For GDPR compliance too, your staffs and management must understand their responsibilities under the GDPR.
 ISOAH can offer a structured learning path to impart knowledge and skills needed to deliver GDPR compliance.

-May 25 is just knocking at the door.
 Companies must dedicate their time to understand what they need to do in order to become compliant.
 Creating a plan of action beforehand will also help to stay ahead of others.
 As data has become a valuable currency in the world, it is believed that GDPR will strengthen data protection measures of companies and empower consumers if followed in the right spirit.